 The method was also used for 3d reconstruction of the shape of deposits in laboratory collapse tests .

-An finally it was recently extended to time lapse images of landslides .
+We recently extended this work to time-lapse images of landslides .

-The 3D displacement survey method has been successfully applied to the Perarolo di Cadore landslide.
-At this link it is possible to consult the daily monitoring of the landslide through photogrammetry.
+The 3D displacement survey method has been successfully applied to the Perarolo di Cadore landslide by developing a new code called DIPHORM.
+At this link it is possible to consult the daily landslide monitoring through photogrammetry.
 Below are some results.
+For more details, you can refer to these papers